learn-co-curriculum/dsc-project-template/README.md

 ***
 ## Please note
 - The code within `visualizations.py` and `data_cleaning.py` is an example of well documented code.
-- The visualizations in the notebook, generated from `visualizations.py` have clear axes, titles, and appropriate number formatting.
-Please use as a reference.
 - The `dsc-mod1-project-template.ipynb`is intented to be the _final version_ of your project.
      - The first noteook you create will not look like this.
      - You are encouraged to start with a very disorderly notebook and clean it as you go.